 MMR credentialed pharmacists will need to have undertaken additional education required to gain ACOP credentialing through an Australian Pharmacy Council (APC) accredited ACOP training course or APC accredited ACOP recognition of prior learning (RPL) process by 1 July 2025.

-• The name and contact details for the RACH’s intended Main Authorised Person for the Measure (please note this must be a RACH authorised employee and must not be the credentialed pharmacist who will be working at the RACH under the Measure or an individual from a third-party organisation assisting the RACH to source an ACOP).
-The Main Authorised Person will be the individual that ultimately has overall control of the RACH’s PPA Portal account, with the ability to modify details such as the bank details for payments
+Please note this must be a RACH authorised employee and must not be the credentialed pharmacist who will be working at the RACH under the Measure or an individual from a third-party organisation assisting the RACH to source an ACOP.
+The Main Authorised Person (MAP) will be the individual that ultimately has overall control of the RACH’s PPA Portal account, with the ability to modify details such as the bank details for payments.

-• The ACOP’s intended start date (noting ACOPs cannot start work on-site at the RACH under the Measure until the RACH Application has been approved by the PPA)
+• ACOP intended start date (noting ACOPs cannot start work on-site at the RACH under the Measure until the RACH application has been approved by the PPA)

-• The RACH meets all eligibility criteria as per these Rules
+• The RACH meets all eligibility criteria as per the ACOP Measure Tier 2 Rules

 • The RACH has been unsuccessful in sourcing an ACOP under Tier 1 of the Measure (i.e. approached or has been approached by at least one s90 community pharmacy but was not able to reach agreement to partner in respect of Tier 1 of the Measure).
 Details of the contact made will also be required.
 Information about the details to be recorded in this regard is set out in Section 4.2 of the Rules

-• The RACH does not have RMMR, QUM Agreements or another ACOP Authorisation in place; or has provided termination notices to other RMMR/QUM/ACOP Service Providers
+• The RACH does not have RMMR, QUM Service Agreements or another ACOP Measure Service Authorisation in place; or has provided termination notices to other RMMR/QUM/ACOP Service Providers

 • The on-site work will be undertaken by the ACOP in full or half day blocks and as per a regular work schedule, and

-• Where the RACH is part of a corporate or not-for-profit group, confirmation the RACH manager and a representative at the head office are both aware that the home is participating in the Measure and that the proposed arrangements meet all Measure eligibility requirements.
+• Where the RACH is part of a corporate or not-for-profit group, that the RACH manager and a representative at the head office is aware that the facility is participating in the Measure has confirmed that the proposed arrangements meet all Measure eligibility requirements.

 Payments in relation to the Measure will generally be made within 3 business days of a claim being submitted.
 Claiming arrangements are outlined in section 6.2 of the ACOP Measure Tier 2 Rules.